A ghostly shadow walks past a building.

 Miners stopped work after hearing the lamentations of women and children emerge from a nearby disused colliery, believing the wails to be a warning of impending disaster.
 Strange lights were also seen around the mine.

 Several strange events have been reported over the past few years, including empty beds which shake violently and the sighting of a shadowy nurse in an old style uniform.

 Gorslas - Llyn Llech Owen

-This lake now covers the location of a magic well which would never run dry on the proviso that it was always covered up with a rock after use.
+This lake now covers the location of a magic well which would never run dry on the proviso that a rock would be placed over the opening after use.
 One man forgot to do so, and the water flooded the local area.